oneapi-src/level-zero-spec/core/PROG.md

     xe_dispatch_function_arguments_t dispatchArgs = { numGroupsX, numGroupsY, 1 };

     // Encode dispatch command
-    xeCommandListEncodeDispatchFunction(
-        hCommandList, hFunction, &dispatchArgs, nullptr);
+    xeCommandListEncodeDispatchFunction(hCommandList, hFunction, &dispatchArgs, nullptr);
 ```

-xeCommandListEncodeDispatchFunctionIndirect allows the dispatch parameters to be supplied indirectly in a
+::xeCommandListEncodeDispatchFunctionIndirect allows the dispatch parameters to be supplied indirectly in a
 buffer that the device reads instead of the command itself.
 This allows for the previous operations on the
 device to generate the parameters.